Answers in Motive Analytics

 4. To add a filter from the chart axes:

-1. While viewing your Answer as a chart, click the chart axis you want to filter on, and select Filter.
+1. While viewing your Answer as a chart, click the chart axis you want to filter on, and then select 'Filter'.

 2. The filter modals for attributes and measures are different.
 The modal for an attribute looks like this: